-The warmth of a traditional kitchen can be a valued characteristic, especially in the heart of the home.
-On the other hand, the simple, clean lines of a contemporary style kitchen tends to offer a more workable space, and function is highly valued by many homeowners.
-So, how do you choose one style over the other for your home?
+The warmth of a traditional kitchen is still a valued characteristic for the heart of the home for many homeowners.
+On the other hand, the simple, clean lines of a contemporary-style kitchen tend to offer a more workable feeling space, and function is also highly valued by those who spend a lot of time cooking, dining in and using their kitchen.

 What exactly is transitional kitchen design?
 A transitional design aims to balance the comfort of a traditional style and the sleek cleanliness of a contemporary kitchen.
 The word “transitional” refers to being in between two phases or stages.
-In the kitchen design sense, that means transitional style combines elements, usually from the contemporary and traditional designs, with the end result being a one-of-a-kind creation blending the two.
+In the kitchen design sense, that means transitional style combines elements, usually from contemporary and traditional designs, with the end result being a one-of-a-kind creation blending the two.
 For your Lehigh Valley home, you’re combining the best of both worlds without an unsavory clash of styles.

-Cabinets are what takes up most of your sight line in the kitchen, so it’s a big part of your design.
+Cabinets are what take up most of your sight line in the kitchen, so it’s a big part of your design.
 To create a transitional style, you’ll want to ensure your cabinet choice is streamlined and subdued.
 Cabinets in this design style tend to be low profile.
-Keep it simple with a shaker style door, or one without any intricate carvings.
+Keep it simple with a shaker-style door, or one without any intricate carvings.
 Clean lines are best here.

-Traditional kitchens incorporate a lot of decorative accessories, while contemporary styles usually have none of these intricacies.
+Traditional kitchens feature a lot of decorative elements, while contemporary styles usually have none of these intricacies.
 But the name of the game here is blending.
 So, you’ll want to incorporate something to meet the traditional needs but keep it minimal, as the contemporary style dictates.
-Transitional kitchens should have simple accents, such as small crown molding and minimal use of corbels and wainscoting.
-The clean, geometric lines of a transitional kitchen area appealing, so the less fancy and elaborate the design, the better.
+Transitional kitchens should have simple accents, such as small crown molding, and minimal use of corbels and wainscoting.
+The clean, geometric lines of a transitional kitchen area are appealing, so the less fancy and elaborate the design, the better.

 If you’re finding that you like one style more than another, there are ways to capitalize on all of your tastes.
-Areas where you can add more design elements are in the embellishments and accents.
-Usually, a transitional space will include natural or man-made materials, so you can add a little flair and personality with a natural stone granite countertop, or by incorporating some class cabinets.
+Areas, where you can add more design elements, are in the embellishments and accents.
+Usually, a transitional space will include natural or man-made materials, so you can add a little flair and personality with a natural stone granite countertop, or by incorporating some glass cabinets.

-You can also add texture to your space to give it some personality and excitement to your space is by creating texture.
-You can have a little fun with creative material selections.
+You can also add texture to your space to give it some personality and vigor.
+With creative material selections, you can have a little fun, too.
 Think about including some polished marble or tumbled stone for the backsplash.
 And then there's sleek quartz or a honed granite for the countertops.
 With tile flooring, the world is your texture oyster.
 Blended correctly, these elements will bring the room together but also produce some character in your home.

 Transitional kitchens are a great choice for the homeowner who is having a hard time deciding on a design style, whose taste may include both contemporary and traditional elements.
 If you have an open concept space that includes a dining or living room, transitional kitchens can also help make the style of the space flow between rooms.

 What do you like best about the contemporary style?
 Is it the sleek, minimalist layout?
 How about the dark wood cabinets paired with fresh light countertops and stainless-steel appliances?
-Whatever it is that you like the best, you can incorporate them into your kitchen design.
+With the Kitchen Magic skilled and talented team, you can incorporate them into your kitchen design.
 Our expert kitchen remodeling team will provide you with a customized space that you will be proud to call your own.

-If you’ve got ideas for how to transform your kitchen into a transitional retreat, then schedule an appointment with Kitchen Magic today.
-Our design consultants will work with you to create a new kitchen you'll love.
+If you’ve got ideas for how to transform your cooking area into a transitional retreat, then schedule an appointment with Kitchen Magic today.
+Our design consultants will work with you to design the kitchen of your dreams!